-The overall objective for fuel reduction on public lands under this CWPP is to decrease the risk of high-intensity wildland fire behavior by reducing and maintaining fuel loads to that which can produce flame lengths of less than four feet in the areas within the WUI boundary.
-This should, when appropriate, begin at the edge of private lands and extend onto the federal lands to the designated WUI boundary.
-This standard will be achieved by the federal land management agencies through a variety of treatment methodologies such as thinning, prescribed burning and mechanical treatments.
+The overall standard for public lands under this CWPP is to decrease the risk of high intensity wildland fire behavior by reducing and maintaining fuel loads to a level that will produce flame lengths of less than four feet in the areas within the WUI boundary.
+The areas where the fuel reduction projects are implemented will create a buffer or fire break that will begin at the edge of private lands (except where other land management practices prohibit it such as riparian or wetland areas) and extend onto the federal lands to the designated WUI boundary.
+This enables safe and effective initial attack.
+This standard can be achieved by the federal land management agency through a variety of treatment methodologies such as thinning, prescribed burning and mechanical treatments.
+Specific treatments should address fuels issues on a landscape scale rather than acre by acre.